| Oracle9iAS Reports Services Publishing Reports to the Web Release 2 (9.0.2) Part Number A92102-01 |

 [AUTHID] [AUTOSTART] [BATCH] [SERVER] [SHUTDOWN] [TRACEOPTS] [INSTALL] [UNINSTALL]

-Following is the syntax for a command line, where keyword=value
+Following is the syntax for a command line, where keyword=value is a valid command line argument:

 rwclient REPORT|MODULE=runfile USERID=username/password@database [ [keyword=]value|(value1, value2, ...) ] SERVER=server_name